dfm/emcee/docs/tutorials/line.rst

         sigma2 = yerr**2 + model**2*np.exp(2*log_f)
         return -0.5*np.sum((y-model)**2/sigma2 + np.log(sigma2))

-In this code snippet, you'll notice that we're using the logarithm of :math:`f` instead of :math:`f` itself for reasons that will become clear in the next section.
-For now, it should at least be clear that this isn't a bad idea because it will force :math:`f` to be always positive.
+In this code snippet, you’ll notice that we’re using the logarithm of :math:`f` instead of :math:`f` itself for reasons that will become clear in the next section.
+For now, it should at least be clear that this isn’t a bad idea because it will force :math:`f` to be always positive.
 A good way of finding this numerical optimum of this likelihood function is to use the
 `scipy.optimize <http://docs.scipy.org/doc/scipy/reference/optimize.html>`__